amoeed299-sys/PINNs_Repository_Abdul-Moeed_Master_thesis_CoMe_Data_Driven_Thermal_Modeling_of_WAAM/README.md

 **Overview**

 This file contains physics-informed neural-network surrogate modelling work developed for a master-thesis on data-driven thermal modeling of Wire Arc Additive Manufacturing process.
 The input data for PINN model training is obtained from *Simufact Welding 2022 software* where author performed 25 Finite Element Simulations by creating 25 Design of Experiments.
 The data coming from each simulation is stored in the Parquet file format.
-The developed NN model is trained 25 times (for all 25 DOE cases).
+The developed NN model is trained 25 times (25 DOE).

 ____________________________________________________________________________________________________________________________